A progressive education model in the lowcountry

 Elevate Community School is a private school located in Daniel Island, South Carolina, 20 minutes from downtown Charleston.
 Founded in 2020, Elevate Community School brings a progressive education model to the lowcountry with Montessori inspired curriculum, low teacher to student ratios, outdoor exploration, and individualized lesson planning.

 Our curriculum fosters a dedication to learning through engaging multi-sensory lessons taught at each child's ability level.
 Our mixed aged classrooms are divided into three groups - The Cypress Room: ages 5-7, The Magnolia Room: ages 7-9, and The Oak Room: ages 9-12.
 We focus on educating the whole child through our robust curriculum including studies in math, language arts, kindness and community, science, social studies and geography, art and music, and outdoor education.

 We believe in the importance of outdoor play and provide ample time for children to explore, encouraging their natural curiosity, challenging their physical stamina, and allowing their hands to get dirty.

 With a foundation based in Montessori education, students are given the opportunity to teach and model behaviors for others while learning from their peers in a mixed aged classroom.

 Since opening our doors as a single classroom serving mixed aged students in Kindergarten through second grade, Elevate Community School has added an additional grade level each year and will continue to do so through 8th grade.

-Elevate Community School is a member of the South Carolina Independent School Association.
+Elevate Community School is accredited through the South Carolina Independent School Association.